Key Takeaways

 Current Knoxville Market Statistics (Q1 2026)

-Here's a snapshot of the Knoxville metro real estate market as of January 2026:
+Here's a snapshot of the Knoxville metro real estate market based on the latest available data (Redfin and Zillow, through April 2026):

 |---|---|---|